browserstack/browserstack-runner/README.md

     npm install browserstack-runner
     node_modules/.bin/browserstack-runner

+If you're getting an error `EACCES open ...
+BrowserStackLocal`, configure npm to install modules using something other than the default "nobody" user:

+    npm -g config set user [user]

+Where `[user]` is replaced with a local user with enough permissions.

 ## Configuration

 To run browser tests on BrowserStack infrastructure, you need to create a `browserstack.json` file in project's root directory (the directory from which tests are run), by running this command: